Boundary choices and one-loop complex gravitational path integral

-In the present study of computing the transition amplitude of the no-boundary Universe by analysing the gravitational path-integral directly in the Lorentzian signature, we notice that a similar growth coming from the quantum fluctuations of the metric perturbations $h_{ij}$.
+In the present study of computing the transition amplitude of the no-boundary Universe by analyzing the gravitational path integral directly in the Lorentzian signature, we notice that a similar growth coming from the quantum fluctuations of the metric perturbations $h_{ij}$.
 These secularly growing terms dominate over the leading contribution in the infrared, similar to the one noticed in previous works \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.
-While such IR behaviour is expected in a sense as one is studying quantum metric fluctuations on deSitter, however, in the context of Lorentzian quantum cosmology they have been investigated for the first time using Picard-Lefschetz formalism.
+While such IR behavior is expected in a sense as one is studying quantum metric fluctuations on de Sitter, in the context of Lorentzian quantum cosmology, they have been investigated for the first time using Picard-Lefschetz formalism.

-In the special case when the metric perturbations vanish ($h_{ij}=0$) at the two boundary hyper-surfaces, implies that each mode of the $h_{ij}$-field in the mode-decomposition vanishes: $h_1^{(l)}=0$.
+In the special case when the metric perturbations vanish ($h_{ij}=0$) at the two boundary hypersurfaces, implies that each mode of the $h_{ij}$-field in the mode decomposition vanishes: $h_1^{(l)}=0$.
 In this simple setting, the metric perturbations only propagate virtually in the loop and vanish at the boundary.
-For such a situation, the saddles don't get corrected due to metric perturbations, thereby implying that $N_s^{(h)}=0$.
-Moreover, the correction to the orientation of thimbles vanishes in this special case i.e., $\delta \theta_s=0$.
+For such a situation, the correction to the orientation of thimbles vanishes, i.e., $\delta \theta_s=0$.